Vol. 04

 The turning point for mobile phone modules in 1993

-The achievement that turned things around was a large order for FPCs to be incorporated into a new model of a mobile phone manufacturer.
-Two years of aggressive and bold sales activities bore fruit one day in an inquiry from a mounting equipment manufacturer in Singapore.
-First, Fujikura shipped samples of its FPCs, which were well received, leading to an order for mass production including mounting.
-Through the numerous trials and errors and complaints that had gone through, sales, development, and manufacturing had steadily accumulated knowledge, refined their skills, and acquired the "techniques" to improve cost performance.
-This was the time when it would suddenly blossom and bear fruit.
-This transaction eventually developed into a big business of 4 million pieces.
-In 1993, Fujikura recorded annual sales of 8 billion yen from this one company.
-At the same time, Fujikura was developing a specialized FPC factory, PCTT, in Thailand, which would become the base for mass production and spread to other mobile phone manufacturers.
+The turning point came when a mobile phone manufacturer placed a large order for FPCs to be incorporated into their new model.
+Two years of aggressive sales activities finally led to an inquiry from a Singaporean manufacturer of mounting equipment.
+First, Fujikura shipped samples of its FPCs, which were well-received, leading to an order for mass production, including mounting.
+Through numerous trials and errors and complaints, the company steadily acquired knowledge, refined its technology, and developed techniques to improve cost performance in sales, development, and manufacturing.
+This effort blossomed and bore fruit.
+This transaction eventually developed into a major business, with orders for 4 million pieces.
+In 1993, the company recorded annual sales of 8 billion yen from this single company.
+At the time, Fujikura was operating a specialized FPC factory, PCTT, in Kingdom of Thailand, which would handle mass production and expand to other mobile phone manufacturers.
 This would lead to even bigger business.